-Example 3.2: In-Datacenter storage network failures
+Example 3.1: In-Datacenter storage network failures

 It is clear that a failure of a classical storage network will halt all services depending on it.
-Some people believe that realtime storage networks and/or replication networks could not be avoided, in order to react on (real or assumed) varying load situations, and thus the whole system would be running much faster due to load distribution.
+Some people believe that realtime storage networks cannot be avoided, in order to react at varying load situations, and are running much faster due to load distribution.
 This is not the full picture: